Tearsheet

 Max Levchin, Founder and CEO

-Max Levchin co-founded PayPal, serving as its Chief Technology Officer until its acquisition by eBay in 2002.
-He later founded Slide, a personal media-sharing service, which was acquired by Google in 2010 for $182 million.
-Levchin also helped create Yelp Inc., where he was Chairman of its Board of Directors from its founding in 2005 until July 2015.
-He is also the co-founder and Chairman of Glow, a data-driven fertility company, both launched from his innovation lab, HVF (Hard, Valuable, Fun).
+Max Levchin co-founded PayPal, where he served as Chief Technology Officer until its acquisition by eBay in 2002.
+He also founded Slide, a personal media-sharing service, which was acquired by Google in 2010 for $182 million.
+Levchin was an early investor and Chairman of the Board for Yelp Inc. from its founding in 2005 until 2015.
+Affirm was created and launched from his San Francisco-based innovation lab, HVF (Hard, Valuable, Fun).

 Libor Michalek, President

-Libor Michalek oversees engineering, risk, operations, product, and design at Affirm.
-He previously served as President of Technology and Chief Technology Officer at Affirm.
-Before joining Affirm, Michalek was an Engineering Director at YouTube and Google.
-Earlier in his career, he was the Chief Technology Officer of Slide, a personal media-sharing service, which was acquired by Google in 2010.
+Libor Michalek is the President of Affirm, overseeing engineering, risk, operations, product, and design.
+His previous roles at Affirm include President of Technology and Chief Technology Officer.
+Prior to Affirm, he was an Engineering Director at YouTube and Google, and earlier in his career, he served as the Chief Technology Officer of Slide, which was acquired by Google in 2010.

 Katherine Adkins, Chief Legal Officer and Chief Compliance Officer